qtcloudservices/qtc-ghost/README.md

 ## Media uploads

 Ghost blog platform does not (yet) support cloud based file storage such as Amazon S3.
-Because a files written to MAR file system are not persistent, media uploads has been disabled by default.
+Because a files written to MAR file system are not persistent, media uploads have been disabled by default.

 ## Custom Domains

-If you want to assign a custom domain to your site, enter the follow commands.
+If you want to assign a custom domain to your site, enter the follow command.

 ```sh
 $ qtc-cli domains:add www.example.com